Charles Atangana: Later life

 He further complained, "Notables, with their diminished influence, are almost inert in relation to the growing number of their recalcitrant subjects" and suggested that a chief could hardly control more than 5,000 people.
 Atangana is not even mentioned in a French report on their African leaders from 1939.
 However, he retained the right to announce the appointment of new chiefs and to claim that both he and the French had selected them.

 Atangana travelled frequently in the French colonial period.
 He made a point of attending his subjects' weddings and funerals, for example.
 He had more opportunities to visit Europe, including the Paris Colonial Exposition in 1931 and the French Colonial Conference in 1935.
 In 1938, his wife died.
 Atangana was a handsome man by Ewondo standards: strong, well groomed, with a reputation as a good fighter, dancer, and husband.
 He remarried on 6 January 1940 to Julienne or Yuliana Ngonoa, a young Beti woman of the Mvog Manga sublineage from the village Nkolafamba.
-She bore him two children: Marie-Thérèse and René Grégoire.
+They had two children: Marie-Thérèse and René Grégoire.
 Atangana seems to have adhered to Catholic strictures against polygamy, despite the fact that other Beti chiefs at the time had several hundred wives.

 Atangana lobbied in his later life for public health causes, such as the eradication of sleeping sickness.
-He never supported the expansion of Cameroun's public school system, since he believed that educated subjects might one day challenge his rule.
+He never supported the expansion of Cameroon's public school system, since he believed that educated subjects might one day challenge his rule.
 Atangana's health began to fail him beginning in August 1943.
 On 1 September, he died in Mvolyé, Yaoundé.

 Legacy

 No one took over as paramount chief upon Atangana's death.
 His opulent palace went unoccupied and fell into ruins.
 However, traditional Cameroonian chieftaincies were re-established on 11 July 1977 by Decree #77/609, and by the 1990s, Cameroonian ethnic groups had rejuvenated these dormant traditions.
 Atangana's daughter Marie-Thérèse became the new Ewondo paramount chief.
-In December 2000, she began the renovation of his palace at Efoulan, Yaoundé, a project that would cost an estimated 150,000,000 francs CFA.
+In December 2000, she began the renovation of his palace at Efoulan, Yaoundé, a project that would cost an estimated 150,000,000 CFA francs.

-The colonialism that Atangana had supported was ruinous in Cameroon.
+The colonialism that Atangana supported has been claimed to have had a negative effect upon Cameroon's economic development.
 Production centred on enriching the chiefs, wooing of foreign investment, and the apparatus of colonial administration, and building only that infrastructure that would aid in the transport and export of cash crops.
 Nevertheless, Atangana's story became part of Beti folklore.
 For example, Beti storytellers related his tale in oral poems and songs that took up to a full night to recite.
 His legacy was largely forgotten by the nation at large between his death and Cameroonian independence.
 However, the nationalist scholarship that blossomed after Cameroon's independence in 1960 resurrected his story.
 Charles Atangana Avenue in downtown Yaoundé is named for him.
 A statue in his likeness tops a hill nearby, which had fallen into disrepair by 2000.